KSP-KOS/KSLib/HOWTO.md

   * doc/
     * A place for you to describe your library and how to use it, in textual form, using ascii text, or Github markdown files (.md).

+## Credit:

+If you want to have proper kudos and credit for a thing you invented, you are welcome to insert a comment in the script announcing that you wrote it.
+Or you can just rely on people having to look up the file's git history to figure it out.
+The choice is yours.

+If you modify a script in which someone else has put such a self-attribution commant into it, please don't remove it, although feel free to add your own, as long as it doesn't get out of hand with too many authors of the same file, in which case it may make more sense to just say it was edited by a consortium.